sveltekit-i18n/lib/examples/locale-router-static/README.md

 ## Publish

 Assuming you are about to publish your static site to Apache web server.
 In this case you will need to setup redirections from the root path.
-The easiest way is add `.htaccess` (or `index.php`) file to your `static` directory before build, so it's included in your `build` folder later.
+The easiest way is add `.htaccess` (or `index.php`) file to your `static` directory before build, so it's included in the root of your `build` folder later.

 Your `.htaccess` could look like this:
 ```ini